sashipraba9088/IdentifyStressRecoveryDrivers/README.md

 (1) Please refere the provided Table 1 in the paper to download the static and dynamic varaiables used in this paper.

-(2) Response varaiable- This dataset was obtained using Google Earth Engine (https://code.earthengine.google.com/97960acc37b8d4a17612a6e3b583e2a8 and https://code.earthengine.google.com/b35112c71516df6381978a0298214c74)
+(2) Response varaiable- This dataset was obtained using Google Earth Engine (See 4_GEE_codes in the Script folder)

-(3) CRI index - This index was developed using Gogle Earth ENgine (https://code.earthengine.google.com/?scriptPath=users%2Fnuwanthisashipraba%2FPHD_Chapter2%3AGrass_Tree_Factor_test5)
+(3) CRI index - This index was developed using Gogle Earth ENgine (See 4_GEE_codes in the Script folder)